-From Jonestown to Heaven's Gate to NXIVM, discover the harrowing stories from people who escaped history's most infamous cults.
+From Jonestown to Heaven's Gate, discover the harrowing stories from people who escaped history's most infamous cults.

 From the Peoples Temple to Children of God, the most famous cults in the world have captivated — and manipulated — countless people for years.
 Though it might be hard for the average person to believe they could ever fall for the tricks of a cult, it’s a lot easier than you’d think.